SWaeldchen/swaeldchen.github.io/_projects/AI_Musical.md

 **Current Progress:**

-- 3/14ish songs are written
+- 7/14ish songs are written
 - Character design is complete
-- Overall 2-act plot structure is done
+- Overall 2-act plot structure + 1/3 of all dialogue
-- Dialogues still need to be written in detail
 - Instrumentalisation to be settled (probably piano, guitar, base, drums, violin, one brass instrument)

 **Want to contribute?**